ology/techn.ology.net/blog/2022/04/23/coltranes-mystery-music-diagram/index.markdown

 1. Start anywhere on the inner or outer circle.
 2. Move right or left playing whole-tones.
-3. If you get to a cluster, you can play the next notes inside the "ovals."
+3. If you get to a section boundary, play the cluster.
+4. If you land on a cluster, you can play those notes.
-4. GOTO 2
+5. GOTO 2